 In Spring 2024, we’ve been busy talking with parents and staff at different K-12 schools about how they can better understand and support the profiles and needs of their gifted and 2e learners.

 We’ve talked with Pioneer Academics extensively about how we can partner to support gifted students.
-This will include speaking at their program fair in the Fall.
+This has included speaking at their program fair the past few years.

 Through different conferences we’ve attended and presented at, we’ve been able to build additional relationships with organizations, helping us to broaden our reach and increase accessibility to gifted learners.

-Our newest public newsletter, Guiding Gifted, is up to over 400 subscribers after only two issues.
-It is being read across 44 states and 26 countries.
-The e-News Update newsletter has 19K subscribers.
+Our newest public newsletter, Guiding Gifted, has over 8,000 subscribers and is being read across all 50 states and 92 countries.
+The e-News Update newsletter has 24,000 subscribers.

 Since 2022, we’ve also curated and maintained themed playlists on Spotify and YouTube so parents can more easily keep up with the gifted and 2e content and research that matters most to them.
 Similarly, we have curated book lists featured in our Bookshop.org storefront.
 Through these resources, parents, educators, and others supporting gifted and 2e learners are able to more easily keep up with the topics and resources that are most useful or interesting to them.
 Having regular and easy access to conversations about gifted and 2e learners and services is an important aspect of helping families connect with the programs and services that are right for them and their child.